magohl/com.husqvarna.automower/README.md

 * Errorcode changed
 * Battery level changed
 * Inactive Reason changed
+* Last position changed

 ### Conditons
 * Activity is
 * State is
+* Last postition latitude is greater than
+* Last postition latitude is less than
+* Last postition longitude is greater than
+* Last postition longitude is less than

 ### Actions
 * Pause